Ensath/War/README.md

 node main.js

+You may additionally specify the number of suits, number of ranks, and number of players for the game as command line arguments.
+By default, the game will use 4 suits, 13 ranks, and 2 players.
+As an example, if you wanted to play a game with 2 suits, 12 ranks, and 3 players, you would use the following command:

+node main.js 2 12 3

-To run unit tests, make sure npm (Node package manager) is installed, then run the following command:
+To run unit tests, make sure npm (Node package manager) and mocha (a JavaScript test framework) are installed, then run the following command:

 npm test